 If you want to give your home a facelift, installing a new roof is an excellent option.
 You revitalize your home and give it visual freshness to enhance its appearance and curb appeal.
 Such a move can be particularly helpful when you intend to sell your home as it increases your home value

 On the other hand, in classic homes, roof repairs instead of replacement help maintain the property’s antique appeal.
 The more you can preserve the home’s critical components, including the roof, the better you can maintain its architectural integrity.
 Roof repairs allow you to keep the home as close to its original design and style as possible.
+But, you can only repair a roof so often.
+In these cases, new materials, such as cedar shingles, should be installed.
+Advancements such as synthetic slate can capture the essence of a classic home while providing a modern roofing system.

 SHOULD YOU REPAIR OR REPLACE YOUR ROOF?